VirginioClemente/Temporal-networks-with-node-specific-memory/README.md

 The first two notebooks contain tests and results reported in the reference paper [1] for models with and without memory.
 The last notebook, Structural Breaks Memory, Reshuffling, and MSE.ipynb, includes additional results from the main paper as well as the algorithm used for structural breaks detection.

-The data related to the application on the real world example of the first paper, are available upon request at the following link: http://realitycommons.media.mit.edu/realitymining4.html.
+The data related to the application on the real world example are available upon request at the following link: http://realitycommons.media.mit.edu/realitymining4.html.